Business Asset Disposal Relief (BADR) – was 10%, now 14%, rising to 18%

-At the Autumn 2024 budget, the Chancellor announced that the BADR rate of CGT will increase in April 2025 and April 2026.
+At the Autumn 2024 budget, the Chancellor announced that the BADR rate of CGT would increase in April 2025 and again in April 2026.

-Here’s a guide for business owners explaining BADR, how you qualify for the relief, and how to claim it.
+Here’s a guide for business owners explaining BADR, including how to qualify for the relief and claim it.

 Background to BADR (Entrepreneur’s Relief)